Sanogo, Martin lead No. 24 UConn over No. 18 Marquette

 - Tyrese MartinAmerican basketball player

+“We haven’t been that team the last couple games,” Martin said.
+“So, we definitely embraced what coach was saying about that and wanted to come out as that team today and I feel like we did that from the start.”

-Olivier-Maxence Prosper scored 18 points while Greg Elliott and Justin Lewis each had 17 for Marquette (16-8, 8-5), which has dropped two out of its last three after winning seven straight.
+Freshman Olivier-Maxence Prosper scored 18 points while Greg Elliott and Justin Lewis each had 17 for Marquette (16-8, 8-5).
+The Golden Eagles have dropped two out of their last three after winning seven straight.

+UConn outrebounded Marquette 46-27, including 14-10 on the offensive end.
+The Huskies had 20 second-chance points to just 11 for the Golden Eagles.

+“Tyrese and Adama played like first-team, all-league players,” UConn coach Dan Hurley said.
+“Adama played like a Big East player-of-the-year guy.
+That’s how you play at the top of the league, where you have multiple all-conference-level guys.
+So, we need those guys to show up night in and night out.”

 Marquette trailed by by as many as 14 points in the first half and by 10 points at halftime but began chipping away in the second half.